 ITS should be called Monday – Friday 5pm – 8am, anytime on Saturday and Sunday, and specific holidays.
 The residential RNs and Residential RN on-call remains available Monday – Friday 8am – 5pm (518-238-6012, 76#).

-Some calls can wait until regular business hours; however, an email should be sent to the email group
+Some calls can wait until regular business hours; however, an email should be sent to the email group This email address is being protected from spambots.
+You need JavaScript enabled to view it., and documented on the Nurse Notification Sheet.

 Calls that should be made regardless of the time: